 Dental implants are made to last long.
 Of course, there are many factors which come into play for the success of an implant.

-According to a study published in the Journal of the Korean Association of Oral and Maxillofacial Surgeons, patient’s overall health and bone quality are essential factors that determine the implant survival.1
+According to a 2014 study, patient’s overall health and bone quality are essential factors that determine the implant survival.1

 Besides these, diet, cleaning practices, and habits like smoking, play a vital role in the longevity of the implants.